List of RWBY characters: Tock

 A crocodile Faunus from Maria's younger days as the Grimm Reaper, armed with a pair of saber swords, a set of sharp metal implanted teeth and possessing a Semblance that makes her nigh invulnerable for one minute at a time.
-Tock was sent by Salem to assassinate Maria and steal her silver eyes, managing to blind Maria before being killed by her.
+Tock was sent by Salem to assassinate Maria because of her silver eyes, managing to blind Maria before being killed by her.

 Tock is an allusion to the Crocodile from Peter Pan.